 Madhya Pradesh will become 'Madira Pradesh': Chouhan on govt allowing liquor license holders to open sub-shops

-Chouhan was responding to Chief Minister Kamal Nath's letter to him in which Nath had claimed that the number of liquor shops increased during BJP's regime in the state.
+Hitting back at former chief minister Shivraj Singh Chouhan over his "Madira Pradesh" remark, Chief Minister Kamal Nath on Friday claimed that the number of liquor shops increased during BJP's regime in the state.

-Shivraj Singh Chouhan on Friday had criticised the Kamal Nath-led state government and had said that its decision to allow liquor license holders to open sub-shops by paying extra will turn the state into "Madira Pradesh".
+Earlier in the day, Chouhan said that the Kamal Nath-led state government's decision to allow liquor license holders to open sub-shops by paying extra will turn the state into "Madira Pradesh".

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)